 Things are not going to get any better because…

-As such, you are avert to taking risks.
+As such, you’re reluctant to take risks.
 You won’t take risks to change things or to rectify the situation because by their very nature risks lead to uncertainty, and uncertainty for you means that bad things will happen and mistakes will be made.
-As a result you believe that this will lead to further problems down the line.
+As a result, you believe that this will lead to further problems down the line.

-Yes, seemingly unfortunate circumstances have befallen you in recent times, however it’s your attitude and approach to these circumstances that is holding you back from making positive changes moving forward.
+Yes, seemingly unfortunate circumstances have befallen you in recent times, however, it’s your attitude and approach to these circumstances that are holding you back from making positive changes moving forward.